squaredindex/Questions/README.md

 **NICE-TO-HAVE**
 - [ ] Add icons as icon components and display for the relevant categories
 - [ ] Create custom icons for categories
+- [ ] Add manual control for dark/light mode rather than using system setting
 - [x] ~~Add nicer animations to game ending~~